toggl/toggl_api_docs/reports.md

 * rounding: on/off, default off, rounds time according to workspace settings
 * display_hours: decimal/minutes, display hours with minutes or as a decimal number, default minutes

+NB!
+Maximum date span (until - since) is one year.

 ##Successful response##

 The general structure of the successful response